metalvegetarianoprogresivo/prueba-repl/README.md

   <img alt="matches formula" src="http://www.sciweavers.org/tex2img.php?eq=%5Cfrac%7Bc%20%28c%20-%201%29%7D%7B2%7D%20&bc=White&fc=Black&im=jpg&fs=12&ff=arev&edit=0">
 </p>

-Note that each match has a score, it´s not just a win or a lose.
+Note that each match has a score, it's not just a win or a lose.

 At the end of a round robin tournament (or a group torunament) the sum of all of the scores in which a contestant _T_ participated will be used determine a winner.
 The contestant with the best score will be placed first, then the second best score and so on.